kenjilopezalt/kenjilopezalt.github.io/_posts/2014-07-29-Recipe-Banana-Blossom-Chicken-Salad.md

 For the Dressing

-- 4 to 10 Thai chilies (see note above)
+- 4 to 10 Thai chilies, roughly chopped (see note above)
-- 2 large cloves standard garlic, or 4 to 6 cloves Thai garlic, peeled
+- 2 large cloves standard garlic, or 4 to 6 cloves Thai garlic, peeled, roughly chopped
 - 3 tablespoons palm sugar (see note above)
-- 2 tablespoons Thai fish sauce
+- 2 tablespoons Thai fish sauce, plus more to taste
-- 2 tablespoons fresh lime juice
+- 2 tablespoons fresh lime juice, plus more to taste
+- 1 tablespoon dried crushed Thai chili powder (or red chili flakes), plus more to taste

 For the Salad